Finite-size correlation behavior near a critical point: a simple metric for monitoring the state of a neural network

+Fig. \ref{Fig8} shows the change in network responses for different network states, evaluated with different metrics.
+The results show that the \emph{response} for static gratings is mostly insensitive to the changes in the dynamical state, while the response for natural images became larger when the state approaches criticality.
+We have limited the analysis to the 8 natural images that generate the largest responses.
+The analysis is a pilot demonstration of two aspects that deserve to be better explored: on one side it shows the well-known fact that the response of the visual cortex is stronger for natural images, and on the other side, that when the metric indicates that the network is closer to criticality it maximizes its responses \cite{KappaShew}.

+{\emph{Discussion-} It is known that the status of cortical networks changes following spontaneous fluctuations in excitability, arousal, sleep, vigilance or in response to sensory inputs or anesthetic agents.
+A simple approach to track these changes is the computation of the pair-wise mutual correlations, which at the critical state exhibits scale-invariance.
+A motivation for the present work is to develop practical methods for tracking these changes in the global correlations of a network, under the assumption that such quantification may help to understand cortical responses under a variety of changing circumstances.

-Novel opto-genetic techniques allow to study the dynamics of a large number (from one hundred a to few thousand) of neurons individually, considering, however a lower temporal resolution, typically in the 30-60Hz range.
-Performing avalanches analysis on opto-genetic data would be affected by this low temporal resolution, the thresholding and most important, would not profit from the spatial information of the spiking neurons.
-In contrast, correlation length computation, which is performed from instantaneous snapshots of the system state does not require it's temporal evolution.
-Moreover, box-scaling should not be affected by sub sampling artifacts, since the value of $C_W(r)$ is computed from the activity of pairs of \emph{observed} neurons at a distance $r$.
+New methods shall take advantage of the novel optogenetic techniques which not only provide data from a very large number (hundreds to thousands) of neurons but also provide spatial information.
+In contrast, the avalanche analysis only relies on counting the number of neurons firing at any given time, not profiting from the abundance of spatial information offered by optogenetic techniques.
+The metric proposed here, based on the computation of the connected correlation length, is performed from instantaneous snapshots of the system.
+By construction, this feature gives the approach some important advantages, for instance more immunity to spurious collective effects (non-critical) from a trivial driving by a hidden variable.
+This cannot be singled out by standard avalanches analysis.
+In addition, box-scaling should not be affected by sub sampling artifacts \cite{Tiagotesis} or overlapping avalanches \cite{Korchinski}, since the value of $C_W(r)$ is computed from the activity of pairs of \emph{observed} neurons at a distance $r$.

+Regarding the sensitivity of the different observables computed here, we should stress that the definition of $\kappa_S$, Eq. \ref{EqBeta}, computes the signed distance to the expected power law distribution (instead as, for example, the absolute distance), in such way that positive and negative deviations from the ideal cumulative distribution (as seen in the critical curve of Fig. \ref{Fig1}c, for low and high values of $s$) compensate.
+While this makes $\kappa_S$ robust in the absence of enough data, it also makes it less sensitive.
+Also, notice that the actual value of $\kappa_S$ depends on different parameters (such as bin length or threshold {$c$}).

+AC(1) has a broad peak about the critical point, which makes it an excellent observable for directing the system towards criticality, as discussed already in \cite{Control}.
+While this feature is shared with the $\kappa_C$ approach, the later requires much more information (i.e., to compute from all pairs). {Since both peak at the critical point, they cannot be used to distinguish subcritical from supercritical regimes, and some other observable, such as rate or $\kappa_S$ has to be used in conjunction to disambiguate.
+Nevertheless, it should be stressed that supercritical regimes are infrequent in neuronal data.}